Billeder på siden

 Mutter'd the wrinkled hag.

 This wrinkled Agrao feems to be as true a gypsey, as ever muttered a fortune-tale in the New-Foreft.
-But is it not fomewhat surprising, that, amidst the numberless fluctuations of cuftoms and fashions, the fame notions of love-omens and fortunetelling should have obtained in almost all countries and ages of the world?—What is founded in truth and the nature of things, may well be immutable: But that the chimeras of fancy should affume fimilar forms among every people, however remote their fituation-however diffimilar their manners and ufages, is a circumftance worthy the attention of the philofopher.
-The exiftence, indeed, of witchcraft in all nations is eafily resolvable into the dark uncertainty, yet ardent curiofity of man, in respect to future events; attended with an alarming consciousness of his own imbecillity, and his dependence on the will of fome fuperior intelligence.
+But is it not fomewhat furprising, that, amidst the numberless fluctuations of cuftoms and fashions, the fame notions of love-omens and fortunetelling should have obtained in almost all countries and ages of the world?
+What is founded in truth and the nature of things, may well be immutable: But that the chimeras of fancy should affume fimilar forms among every people, however remote their fituation-however diffimilar their manners and usages, is a circumftance worthy the attention of the philofopher.
+The exiftence, indeed, of witchcraft in all nations is eafily refolvable into the dark uncertainty, yet ardent curiofity of man, in respect to future events; attended with an alarming confciousness of hist own imbecillity, and his dependence on the will of fome fuperior intelligence.

 LINE 46.